 Start from River Hill (a turning off the main street opposite the pubs).
 Walk down River Hill; where the road bends left, bear right through a kissing-gate.
 From this meadow there are fine views east to River Hall 1.
-Through a second kissing-gate there are views of Friar's Wash.
 Pass into Ettimore Copse and down the slope of the valley.